logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

 from the [Manage accounts](https://app.logz.io/#/dashboard/settings/manage-accounts) page.
 You'll need to be signed in to the main account in your Operations workspace.

-If you don't have a Distributed Tracing account yet, start a trial in the Distributed Tracing tab or configure a plan in [Manage accounts](https://app.logz.io/#/dashboard/settings/manage-accounts)
+If you don't have a Distributed Tracing account yet, start a trial in the Distributed Tracing tab.
 <!-- reach out to your account manager or email [the Sales team](mailto:sales@logz.io).-->
 {:.info-box.note}